swkkd/gowebapi/docs/ElementApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **ElementGetReferencedElements**
-> ItemsElement ElementGetReferencedElements(ctx, webId, optional)
+> ItemsElement ElementGetReferencedElements(a.client.ctx, webId, optional)
 Retrieve referenced elements based on the specified conditions.
 By default, this method selects all referenced elements of the current resource.

 Users can search for the referenced elements based on specific search parameters.
 If no parameters are specified in the search, the default values for each parameter will be used and will return the elements that match the default search.